lindensmith/datashift/README.markdown

 ## Template Generation and Export

-Template generation tasks can be used to export a model's definition as column headings to CSV or .xls.
+Template generation tasks can be used to export a model's definition as column headings to .xls.
 These can be provided to developers or business users, as a template for data collection and then loading.

 Export tasks can be used to export of a model's definition and any existing data stored in the database.

-This data can be exported directly to CSV or Excel/OpenOffice spreadsheets.
+This data can be exported directly to Excel/OpenOffice spreadsheets.

 ## Example Spreadsheets